 No matter how you do it, it is important to keep an eye on your credit, and to consistently evaluate it against the five c’s of credit.
 The quicker you know these things, the better.
 To lighten the burden, though, when I say consistently check your credit and evaluate it, I do not mean daily- or even weekly.
 The first time you look at it, it will take a little bit.
 Be prepared to spend some time really working through your credit reports.
 After that first time, though, once a month or so should be enough.

-If everything is familiar, pick the first three debts you wish to pay off.
+Pick the first three debts you wish to pay off.
 I know a lot of people say to list them all at once, but I tend to find myself irritated when I do this.
 For one thing, the list looks like a mountain I cannot climb.
 Second, credit changes consistently.
 If I go through the trouble of listing them in order just to have to change it next month, I am probably not going to continue.
 Building credit is tiring enough without adding extra work.
 So pick three and start working.
 Pluck at it as much as you can- even if it’s $5 a month.
 It will add up.

 Lastly, look at your credit report with fresh eyes.
 Pretend you are the lender.
 Would you loan to this person?
 If not, why not?
 Which of the five c’s of credit need to be worked on the most?
 What could the borrower do to change your mind over time?
 Make a list of those things and turn all of this information into a strategy that you can follow.